Excalibur Las Vegas Buffet: Prices, Hours & Menu 2023

-As part of Luxor and Excalibur’s “Take 2” option, you can purchase a wristband that will grant you all-day access to the buffets at both resorts.
+As part of the two resort’s “Take 2” option, you can purchase a wristband that will grant you all-day access to both the Excalibur Buffet and the Luxor Buffet.

 Prices for what is basically an all-you-can-eat all day long ticket are as follows:

-Considering the fact that on a weekday, purchasing all three meals would run you $60.97 (versus $35.99 for the wristband), this is a significant savings, while providing you with a very affordable way to eat in Sin City.
+Considering the fact that on a weekday, purchasing all three meals at Excalibur separately would run you $67.97 before tax (versus $41.99 before tax for the wristband), this is a significant savings, while providing you with a very affordable way to eat in Sin City.

 The downside of course, is that you may get sick of eating buffets by the end of the day, but the low average price of $13.99 for each meal should be some consolation.